 Field-hunting tip

-Look in sedimentary coal beds country — that is the host setting where oyonite typically forms.
+Look in sedimentary coal beds country, the host setting where oyonite typically forms.
 If you start seeing coal, pyrite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.